+44 2080 128 209

 Day 3: Cultural remains on the northwestern corner

-The trip will continue north, to the north-west corner of Spitsbergen.
-You’ll reach Smeerenburgfjord, an area which got its name from 17th century Dutch whalers.
+We continue north, to the north-west corner of Spitsbergen.
+Here, we sail into the Smeerenburgfjord, an area which got its name from 17th century Dutch whalers.
 This area has clearly visible cultural remains from the activity that took place in “Blubber town”.
-These are protected areas as all the remains from before 1946 still exist.
-The crew will then reach Virgohamna which also carries a lot of history and you will have the opportunity to spot visible remains from early whaling.
-Virgohamna was used as a starting point for many North Pole expeditions.
+All the remains from before 1946 are protected areas on Svalbard.
+We continue towards Virgohamna, also with visible remains from the early whaling, but which also carries a lot of polar history: Virgohamna was used as a starting point for many North Pole expeditions.
+This was the starting point for the Swede Salomon August André’s balloon trip, and American Walter Wellman’s experiments with airships.

 Day 4-5: Towards the ice-edge and Rossøya; Norway’s northernmost point

-From the north-west corner, you will set course straight for Rossøya, the northernmost island on Svalbard and in Norway.
+From the north-west corner, we then set course straight for Rossøya, the northernmost island on Svalbard and in Norway.
 Now it is time to start looking for the ice!
-If you meet the ice edge, the yacht will follow it eastwards and see if the sea opens up as we get closer to land.
-The crew will guide the yacht calmly along the ice edge while you scout for bears, seals, whales and other animals.
-The trip will continue north until you reach the northernmost point, where there will be chilled champagne and a suitable ice floe from the polar ice to celebrate!
+If we meet the ice edge, we follow it eastwards and see if the sea opens up as we get closer to land.
+The ice decides.
+We sail calmly along the ice edge while scouting for bears, seals, and other animals.
+We could also have a good possibility to see whales along the ice edge.
+When we finally find our northernmost point, we will break out some cold champagne and find a suitable iceflow from the polar ice to celebrate!
+Who will be the first to go for a swim??

 Day 6-7: Around Sjuøyane and southwards

-The yacht will spend some time around Sjuøyane, and then work its way south.
-If there is little ice and enough time, you may have the opportunity to visit many of the islands up here and get the chance to do a hike for some views.
-After exploring you will sail past Verlegenhuken, the northernmost point of the Spitsbergen island and stop for a rest by the trapper station at Mushamna, with its well protected lagoon.
+We spend a little time in the far north around Sjuøyane, while we work our way nice and steady south.
+If there are less ice and we have enough time, we can visit many of the islands up here.
+Maybe we also get the chance to do a hike for some views towards the big glaciers at Nord-Austlandet, and the rest of the archipelago.
+In the end we always have to set our course south again, and we sail past Verlegenhuken, the northernmost point of the Spitsbergen island.
+If we have enough time we stop by the trapper station at Mushamna, with its well protected lagoon, for a rest.

 Day 8-9: Back towards civilization